silverstripe/silverstripe-lessons-v4/README.md

 Further, there are some SilverStripe idiosyncrasies that are not easily replaced by traits, such as the way arrays are merged rather than overloaded by subclasses, and the use of extension points, which we'll look at later in this tutorial.

 Most importantly, however, extensions have one major advantage over PHP traits: they can be applied to classes that are outside the user space.
 That is to say, you can make changes to core classes without actually altering the source code.
 To reference our last example, it's easy to imagine adding mapping functionality to the `Event` and `Store` classes that live in our project code, but what if we wanted to add features to the core `File` class, or change the behaviour of a specific CMS controller?
-You wouldn't be able to assign the trait without altering the core class definition, and of course, we don't want to do that, because it will break when we upgrade.
+You wouldn't be able to assign the trait without altering the core class definition, and of course we don't want to do that because it will break when we upgrade.

 You might wonder why we couldn't just create our own subclass of `SilverStripe\Assets\File` to add new features to it.
-We could do that, and it would work just fine in our own project, but the problem is, everyone else -- the CMS and all your modules -- aren't going to know about your special class.
+We could do that, and it would work just fine in our own project, but the problem is everyone else -- the CMS and all your modules -- aren't going to know about your special class.
 They're all still using `SilverStripe\Assets\File`.
 So if you want a global change, a subclass isn't a very good option.
 (You could use [dependency injection](http://doc.silverstripe.org/en/developer_guides/extending/injector/) to force your subclass, but that's a more advanced topic that we'll cover later.)

 ### Extension gotchas

-We've established that extensions are somewhat of a workaround for functionality that is not offered natively by PHP, so there are bound to be a few tradeoffs and things we need to be aware of when working with extensions.
+We've established that extensions are somewhat of a workaround for functionality that is not offered natively by PHP, so there are bound to be a few trade-offs and things we need to be aware of when working with extensions.

 #### The "overloading" gotcha